Chair: Tom Bergman (NuScale Power)

 Licensing and Permitting Task Force

 The Task Force has worked on the concept of a reference plant which could be more easily licensed in a given country by taking advantage of an acceptance of the reference plant design by a competent safety authority.
 The report on reference plant concept was published at the end of 2019.
 The Task Force continues to benchmark leading practices regarding licensing and promotes innovation leading to more efficient licensing processes.
-An ongoing joint project with Small Modular Reactor Task Force is country specific approaches to licensing and the required design maturity level of SMRs to engage regulators in licensing activities.
-A report from this activity will be issued in early 2021.
-In addition, the Task Force is working on the topic of different interpretations of regulatory requirements assessing various cases identified.
+In June 2021, the task force completed the report ‘Design Maturity and Regulatory expectations for Small Modular Reactors’ jointly with SMRTF, which identified country specific approaches to licensing and the required design maturity to engage regulators in the licensing processes.
+In December 2021 the Task Force published a report on the different interpretations of regulatory requirements, setting out the challenge posed to the nuclear industry by the current national approach to nuclear regulation.

 IAEA Nuclear Safety Standards Task Force

 This Task Force actively contributes to the IAEA Nuclear Safety Standards Committee (NUSSC), providing consolidated industry inputs and feedback.
-In 2020, the focus was on Chemistry Programme for Water Cooled Nuclear Power Plants, Equipment Qualification for Nuclear Installations, Development and Application of Level 2 Probabilistic Safety Assessment for Nuclear Power Plants, Modifications to Nuclear Power Plants, and Maintenance, Testing, Surveillance and Inspection in Nuclear Power Plants.
-The Task Force took part of the NUSSC’s working group on Safety Guide on Assessment of the Application of General Requirements for Design of Nuclear Power Plants and provided the IAEA with industry inputs to the safety guide update.
+In 2020, the focus was on Chemistry Programme for Water Cooled Nuclear Power Plants, Equipment Qualification for Nuclear Installations, and Development and Application of Level 2 Probabilistic Safety Assessment for Nuclear Power Plants .
+The Task Force took part of the NUSSC’s working group on Safety Guide on Assessment of the Application of General Requirements for Design of Nuclear Power Plants and the consultancy meetings of the IAEA SMR Safety Working Group on applicability reviews of current safety standards, and provided the IAEA with industry inputs to the safety guide update and comments on safety standards applicability.
 The Task Force closely collaborate with ENISS and EUR to avoid duplication.

 Digital Instrumentation & Control Task Force